-After the ninth week of the semester, a degree-seeking graduate student may only withdraw from one or more courses and receive a grade of W with the approval of the course instructor, the director of the graduate program in which they are enrolled, and the dean of The Graduate School.
-After the ninth week of the semester, a nondegree-seeking graduate student may only withdraw from one or more courses and receive a grade of W with the approval of the course instructor and the dean of The Graduate School.
+After the ninth week of the semester, a degree-seeking graduate student may only withdraw from one or more courses and receive a grade of W with the approval of the course instructor, the director of the graduate program in which they are enrolled, and the associate vice provost for The Graduate School.
+After the ninth week of the semester, a nondegree-seeking graduate student may only withdraw from one or more courses and receive a grade of W with the approval of the course instructor and the associate vice provost for The Graduate School.

 3. Program withdrawal

 A graduate student may elect to withdraw from a graduate program.
-Each program shall have a process for reviewing a program withdrawal request that has been approved by and filed with the dean of The Graduate School.
-A graduate student who has been granted a program withdrawal shall normally receive a W for the current semester courses, be classified by the university as a nondegree-seeking student, and must reapply for admission to the graduate program, if they desire to return.
-If the student wishes to apply to a different graduate program, he/she must meet all admission requirements for the new program.
+Each program shall have a process for reviewing a program withdrawal request that has been approved by and filed with the associate vice provost for The Graduate School.
+A graduate student who has been granted a program withdrawal shall normally receive a W for the current semester courses, be classified by the university as a nondegree-seeking student, and must reapply for admission to the graduate degree program, if they desire to return.
+If the student wishes to apply to a different graduate program, they must meet all admission requirements for the new program.